Maritza Davila

 Maritza Davila (born November 16, 1963) is an American politician from the state of New York.
 A member of the Democratic Party, she represents the 53rd district in the New York State Assembly.

-According to her self-described biography, Davila was born in Catano, Puerto Rico.
+According to her self-described biography, Davila was born in Catano, Puerto Rico earned a AA in Political Science from Long Island University in 2013.
 She has served as the President of the Community School Board of Education in District 32, founded the North Brooklyn Residents Association, and is a member on the Ridgewood Bushwick Senior Citizens Council, which was founded by her predecessor, former Assemblymember Vito Lopez.
 She received an AA in Political Science from Long Island University in 2013.
 She has represented the 53rd District in the New York State Assembly since 2013, and is currently in her 6th term.

 In the Assembly, Davila chairs the Committee on Social Services and is a member of the Committees on Housing, Rules, Alcoholism and Drug Abuse, and Children and Families.
 She is also a member of the Black, Puerto Rican, Hispanic & Asian Legislative Caucus, the Legislative Women's Caucus, the Task Force on Women's Issues, and the Puerto Rican/Hispanic Task Force, which she formerly chaired.

 She also serves as the female District Leader from the 53rd District, where she has challenged current Kings County Democratic Party Chair Rodneyse Bichotte Hermelyn.